Open Infrastructure Event

 Is discounted registration available for students, nonprofit or government employees?

 Yes, if you are a student or work for a government/nonprofit entity you may apply to receive a discounted pass to the Sydney Summit.
-Discounted rate is TBD.
-The application form will be posted in the coming weeks.
+Please fill out this form if you would like to apply for discounted registration to the 2017 OpenStack Summit in Sydney on November 6-8, 2017.
+View openstack.org/summit for details.

 I received a discount registration code, how do I use it?